CorentinB/CorentinB/README.md

   - Any archiving project
 - 💬 Ask me about:
   - How great France is
-- 📫 How to reach me:
-  - On Telegram @CorpsEnThym
-  - By e-mail corentin@archive.org
 - 😄 Pronouns: he/him
 - ⚡ Fun fact:
   - I used to practice hypnosis on my friends when I was in high school
   - I collect rubber ducks
   - I collect many other things
   - I collect too many things

-I am also for hire for any web scraping / crawling project you can have.
-Feel free to contact me!

 ![Corentin Barreau's GitHub stats](https://github-readme-stats.vercel.app/api?username=CorentinB&count_private=true&show_icons=true&theme=bear)